 SECTION 4.
 Third Vice President

-It shall be the duty of the third vice president to be in charge of and supervise AWS activities during the summer.
+1. The duties of the third vice president shall read: It shall be the duty of the third vice president to be in charge of and supervise AWS activities during the summer.

 SECTION 5.
 Secretary